-Design and test your Bridge structures, using the Science Olympiad App
+Design and test your Tower structures, using the Science Olympiad App

 Clicking this will launch the App and allow you to start testing your model.

 Each individual event, concorrência, ou a divisão pode ter seu próprio conjunto de requisitos de construção.
 Contudo, existem alguns requisitos de construção consistentes para o aplicativo, that should be met regardless of what level of competition you’re in.

 - The number of Area Loads the Tower must support is two for Regionals, three for State, and four for Nationals.

 - One Area Load must have nodes at (x = ±2.5 cm, y = 50 cm, z = ±2.5 cm) for Division B and (x =±2.5 cm, y = 60.0 cm, z = ± 2.5 cm) for Division C.

 - The other Area Load(s) will have nodes at coordinates specified by the Event Supervisor in the range (-20 cm ≤ x ≤ 20 cm, 12.5 ≤ y ≤ 37.5 cm, z = ±2.5 cm) for Division B and (-20 cm ≤ x ≤ 20 cm, 15.0 ≤ y ≤ 45.0 cm, z = ±2.5 cm) for Division C.

 - The y-coordinates for all nodes in an Area Load must be the same.